Prashant-b97/Object_Detection/README.md

 ### Video Detection in Action

 The script can process videos and live webcam feeds, applying object detection in real-time.
+In the Gradio UI you can optionally enable **simultaneous pose estimation**, which overlays YOLOv8 pose skeletons directly on top of the detected objects in the annotated video output.
 ![Video Detection Demo](assets/video_detection_demo.gif)

 ---